aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/working-with-documents-from-external-sources/work-with-document-market-by-sensitivity-label/_index.md

 ---
-title: Work with a Document Marked by a sensitivity label
+title: Work with a Document Marked by a Sensitivity Label
 second_title: Aspose.Words for .NET
-articleTitle: Work with a Document Marked by a sensitivity label
+articleTitle: Work with a Document Marked by a Sensitivity Label
-linktitle: Work with a Document Marked by a sensitivity label
+linktitle: Work with a Document Marked by a Sensitivity Label
 description: "Convert Word with applied sensitivity label to PDF using C#.
 Work with documents marked by a sensitivity labels – various input formats, including Word, OpenOffice, Image and eBook."
 type: docs
 weight: 30